G-12.0000

 Permanent Judicial Commission.
 The Advisory

-Committee shall report its findings to their Primary
+Committee shall report its findings to their

-Synod (Westminster or Auburn) along
+Primary Synod (Westminster or Auburn) along

 with recommendations.
 Constitutional proposals,

-THAN: Ordination Standards, Statements
+OTHER THAN: Ordination Standards, Statements

 of Faith, Marriage Requirements,